Greece Moments Greece Moments

 St. Mary’s Church and castle ruins

-The atmosphere is particularly atmospheric in the evening, when the setting sun bathes the entire mountain plateau in a warm light and makes the hearts of photography fans beat faster.
+The atmosphere is especially magical in the evening, when the setting sun bathes the entire mountain plateau in a warm light and makes the hearts of photography enthusiasts beat faster.

 Andros Urlaub Sehenswuerdigkeiten Faneromeni Kastro Kykladen